Dominic-Taylor-Dev/student-directory/README.md

 # Student Directory #

-The student directory script allows you to manage the list of students entolled at the fictional 'Villains Academy'
+The student directory script allows you to manage the list of students entolled at the fictional 'Villains Academy'.'

 ## How to Use ##